 THE KEY TO A GOOD POPSICLE

-- SWEETNER- This is optional because the fruit already adds a natural sweet flavor but if you like your popsicles sweeter keep reading. 🙂 My favorite natural sweetener is honey, you can also use coconut sugar, stevia, or pure maple syrup.
+- SWEETENER- This is optional because the fruit already adds a naturally sweet flavor but if you like your popsicles sweeter keep reading. 🙂 My favorite natural sweetener is honey, you can also use coconut sugar, stevia, or pure maple syrup.